vasunairnz/Stats220/README.md

   * Meme creation
   * HTML creation

-### Here is a link to my [linkden page](https://www.linkedin.com/in/vasu-nair-abb2ba220/)if you wish to get in contact with me
+### Here is a link to my [linkden page](https://www.linkedin.com/in/vasu-nair-abb2ba220/) if you wish to get in contact with me